Journey to the Far Side of the Sun: Contemporary reviews

-Writing for The Times, critic John Russell Taylor praised Doppelgänger as "quite ingenious" but suggested that the title and pre-release publicity gave away too much of the plot.
+Rating the film "poor", The Monthly Film Bulletin described the theme as "more abstruse" than that a of a typical science fiction feature.
+It added: "the intricacies are insufficiently clarified, and Robert Parrish's direction is so leaden-footed, that despite the explosive finale the film as a whole is simply dull."
+The film was also negatively received by the Daily Mirror, which called it "corny", as well as by David Robinson of The Financial Times, Derek Malcolm of The Guardian and Margaret Hinxman of The Sunday Telegraph.
+Writing for The Times, critic John Russell Taylor praised it as "quite ingenious" but suggested that the title and pre-release publicity gave away too much of the plot.

 In the US, Howard Thompson of The New York Times wrote that the film "never really gets off the ground" and "remains a little too civilised and restrained for its own good."
 He praised the "crispness" of certain dialogue, along with the visual style and Parrish's direction, but argued that the story deserved "a larger movie, at least one with more stratospheric sweep and suspense".
-Judith Crist of New York magazine described Doppelgänger as "a science-fiction film that comes up with a fascinating premise three-quarters of the way along and does nothing with it."
+Judith Crist of New York magazine described Journey to the Far Side of the Sun as "a science fiction film that comes up with a fascinating premise three-quarters of the way along and does nothing with it."
 She commended the film for being "nicely gadget-ridden", as well as raising questions about the conflict between science and politics, but criticised the editing.
 Variety magazine considered the plot confusing, equating the Dove crash to the quality of the writing: "Astronauts take a pill to induce a three-week sleep during their flight.
 Thereafter the script falls to pieces in as many parts as their craft."

-While The Miami News and The Montreal Gazette regarded the film as better than average for its genre, the Pittsburgh Press dismissed it as "a churned out science-fiction yarn ...
+While The Miami News and the Montreal Gazette regarded the film as better than average for its genre, The Pittsburgh Press dismissed it as "a churned out science fiction yarn ...
 Let's hope there's only one movie like this one", and ranked it among the worst films of the year.
 The Gazette added that while the film gets worse towards the end, "until then it's a reasonably diverting futuristic melodrama."
 A review in the Southeast Missourian stated that "in today's space terminology [the film] almost rates as science – and pure reportage through film.
-Still it evolves as a fascinating motion-picture entertainment."
-In 1975, Jeff Rovin called Doppelgänger "confusing but colourful" and praised its "superb" effects.
+Still, it evolves as a fascinating motion-picture entertainment."
+In 1975, Jeff Rovin called Journey to the Far Side of the Sun "confusing but colourful" and praised its "superb" effects.